kube-bind/kube-bind/docs/content/setup/quickstart.md

     name: 'Kube Bind'
     secret: ZXhhbXBsZS1hcHAtc2VjcmV0
   ```
-* Run dex: `./bin/dex serve examples/config-dev.yaml`
+* Run dex: `./hack/tools/dex serve examples/config-dev.yaml`

 Next you should be able to run the backend.
-For it you need a kubernetes cluster (e.g. kind)
+For it you need a Kubernetes cluster (e.g. kind)
 accessible.

 ***Note: make sure before running the backend that you have the dex server up and running as mentioned above